“Measurement is fabulous. Unless you're busy measuring what's easy to measure as opposed to what's important” –Seth Godin.

 Jaeger makes it easy to monitor complex, microservice-based architectures by using consistent upfront sampling with individual per service/endpoint probabilities.
 It is capable of monitoring distributed context propagation, distributed transaction monitoring, root cause analysis, service dependency analysis, and performance and latency optimization.

 Microservices ecosystem brings its own challenges such as loss of visibility into the system and the complex interactions between services.
 Traditional monitoring tools such as metrics and distributed logging still have their place, but they often fail to provide visibility across services.
-This is where distributed tracing comes.
+This is where distributed tracing comes in.

 https://github.com/opcito-technologies/JaegerHotRodGOApplication